248nonny/248nonny.github.io/about/blogroll.md

 ## <a href="https://www.youtube.com/electroboom" target="_blank">ElectroBOOM</a>
 <a href="https://www.electroboom.com" target="_blank">link to his website</a>

-This YouTube channel has many rather informative and useful videos, while also profiding comic relief through (un?) intentional electric shock.
+This YouTube channel has many rather informative and useful videos, while also providing comic relief through (un?) intentional electric shock.

 ## <a href="https://www.youtube.com/c/explosionsfire2" target="_blank">Explosions and Fire</a>